Joe Clark: Prime Minister (1979–1980)

 Clark was unable to accomplish much in office because of the tenuous situation of his minority government.
 However, historians have credited Clark's government with making access to information legislation a priority.
 The Clark government introduced Bill C-15, the Freedom of Information Act, which established a broad right of access to government records, an elaborate scheme of exemptions, and a two-stage review process.
 The legislation was debated at second reading at the end of November 1979 and was referred to the Standing Committee on Justice and Legal Affairs.
 Within days the minority Conservative government was unseated; the legislation died on the order paper.
 The re-elected Trudeau government subsequently based its Access to Information Act on the Clark government's Bill C-15.
 The Access to Information Act received royal assent in July 1982 and came into force in July 1983.
 The public now has the legal right of access to government records in some 150 federal departments and agencies.

 Though the election had been held in May, Parliament did not resume sitting until October, one of the longest break periods in Confederation.
 The gas tax in the budget soured Clark's relationship with Ontario Premier Bill Davis, even though both were Red Tories.

-Even before the budget, the government was criticized for its perceived inexperience, such as in its handling of its campaign commitment to move Canada's embassy in Israel from Tel Aviv to Jerusalem.
+During the campaign, Clark committed to move Canada's embassy in Israel from Tel Aviv to Jerusalem, and re-affirmed this promise shortly after taking office.
+The move proved somewhat contentious within the cabinet, in part due to economic concerns that might have come about from the move.
+Moreover, it proved a perilous situation as moving the embassy risked a negative economic response, or a violent one from terrorists, and not doing so would make Clark look indecisive.
+Ultimately, the Clark government backed off from doing so on October 29, 1979, until Jerusalem's status could be clarified with Israel's neighbors.